Search Docs

 Create New Buttons#

-If our predefined buttons don’t fit your needs you can create your own:
+If our predefined buttons don’t fit your needs you can create your own.
+To demonstrate the default values, all properties are assigned to their default values unless specified otherwise:

 @Composable